Theory uncertainties of the irreducible background to VBF Higgs production: Comparison to typical LHC simulations

 \subsection{Observable definitions}

-We will discuss the following four observables, which are sensitive to the characteristics of the Higgs-plus-two-jet final state: \begin{itemize} \item the transverse momentum of the Higgs boson, $p_{\mathrm{T},\text{H}}$; \item the invariant mass of the two leading jets, $m_{jj}$; \item the rapidity separation of the two leading jets, $\Delta y_{jj}$; \item the azimuthal separation of the two leading jets, $\Delta \phi_{jj}$. \end{itemize} Additional data are collected on \zenodoplotref, together with the Rivet~\cite{Buckley:2010ar,Bierlich:2019rhm,Bierlich:2024vqo} analysis routine.
-The Higgs boson is required to be within the central region of the detectors ($|y_{\text{H}}|<2.4$) in association with at least two accompanying jets.
-The jets are clustered using the \fastjet implementation of the anti-$k_T$ algorithm~\cite{Cacciari:2011ma}, and must satisfy the following cuts:
+We will discuss the following four observables, which are sensitive to the characteristics of the Higgs-plus-two-jet final state: \begin{itemize} \item the transverse momentum of the Higgs boson, $p_{\mathrm{T},\text{H}}$; \item the invariant mass of the two leading jets, $m_{jj}$; \item the rapidity separation of the two leading jets, $\Delta y_{jj}$; \item the azimuthal separation of the two leading jets, $\Delta \phi_{jj}$. \end{itemize} Additional data are collected on \zenodoplotref, together with the Rivet~\cite{Buckley:2010ar,Bierlich:2019rhm,Bierlich:2024vqo} analysis routine. {A selection of further figures not contained in the main text below is given in Appendix~\ref{sec:additionalFigures}.}

-We primarily consider jets with a radius $R$ of 0.4, but also provide results for radii of 0.3, 0.6 and 0.8, to quantify the impact on selected differential observables.\footnote{ Our study of the VBF Higgs boson production process in Ref.~\cite{Buckley:2021gfw} examined jet $R$-values from 0.3 to 1.0, and indicated a strong $R$-dependence due to the kinematic requirements on the two jets.
+The jets are clustered using the \fastjet implementation of the anti-$k_T$ algorithm~\cite{Cacciari:2008gp}, and must satisfy the transverse momentum cut $p_T^{\text{jet}} > 30\ \text{GeV}$.\footnote{ We have verified that the conclusions of our study are unchanged when working with more exclusive phase-space cuts, in particular a Higgs boson rapidity cut of $|y_{\text{H}}|<2.4$ and a jet rapidity cut of $|y^{\text{jet}}|<4.4$.} We primarily consider jets with a radius $R$ of 0.4, but also provide results for radii of 0.3, 0.6 and 0.8, to quantify the impact on selected differential observables.\footnote{ Our study of the VBF Higgs boson production process in Ref.~\cite{Buckley:2021gfw} examined jet $R$-values from 0.3 to 1.0, and indicated a strong $R$-dependence due to the kinematic requirements on the two jets.
 The R-dependence increased upon the imposition of the VBF phase space cuts, so it is important to check if the same effects occur for the background.
 Note that the two leading jets in VBF Higgs boson production are primarily quark jets, while in ggF they are primarily gluon jets.
-This may led to some differences in the $R$-dependence. } Jets are ranked by the magnitude of their transverse momentum.
+This may led to some differences in the $R$-dependence. } Jets are ranked by the magnitude of their transverse momentum. {As a diagnostic tool, we sometimes also investigate observables in the Higgs+1~jet selection, which is defined as follows: Jets are clustered using the \fastjet implementation of the anti-$k_T$ algorithm~\cite{Cacciari:2011ma}, and must satisfy $p_T^{\text{jet}} > 30\ \text{GeV}$.}